 The NCAA tournament.
 St. Patty’s Day.
 Mardi Gras.
 They all do what they can to prevent March from winning Yawner Month of the Year.
-But if that’s not enough, consider the 2022 fall deer season.
-That should keep March from being a slog for you, because if you’re serious about hunting and managing whitetails, this is the most important off-season month of the year, and there’s lots to do.
+But if that’s not enough, consider the 2023 fall deer season.
+That should keep March from being a slog for you, because if you’re serious about hunting and managing whitetails, this month (and into the beginning of next) is the most important off-season time of the year, and there’s lots to do.
 In fact, it should rank only slightly below any month when the deer season is actually open.

 1. Spring Scouting

 Most of the properties I hunt are relatively small tracts of 100 acres or less, some of which I’ve chased deer on for more than 20 years.
 But I still scout them every spring.
 Why?
 Because things change, and because I never get as much scouting done as I want to during the season.
 But in March, the woods look exactly like they did in October and November, so I can see what the deer were up to last fall and anticipate some of next fall’s action too.